 Typically, the first and the last night sell out before any other date, followed by other dates during the week of Halloween.

-This year, the party on Halloween night sold out at the beginning of July 2022, approximately 45 days after tickets went on sale.
-Our expectation is that the August 12 and October 28-30, 2022 parties will sell out next–probably sometime later this month.
+Last year, the party on Halloween night sold out at the beginning of July, approximately 45 days after tickets went on sale.
+Our expectation is that the first August date and October 28-31, 2023 parties will sell out first this year.